 My Mexican friend Rodrigo told us that once, at a bar in the Netherlands, he saw a poster that depicted the “Dogs of the World”.
 Apparently, the German dog had a very sober pose, the British dog looked very snobbish, and there were other European dogs looking all mighty fine.
-Next to those, there was the Mexican Dog, looking lazy under a sombrero alongside a cactus and a shot of tequila!
+Next to those, there was the Mexican Dog: looking lazy under a sombrero alongside a cactus and a shot of tequila!
 Rodrigo says that this lazy stereotype that the World seems to associate with Mexican people isn’t true.
-They actually work a lot – and that is true!
+They actually work a lot – and we’ve seen that with our own eyes!
 While at Rodrigo’s house, he and his girlfriend would always come home at around 10pm after a hard day of work since early morning.

-The lazy life-style might not be true, especially for those living in the cities, but I would say that the relaxed approach to life is there.
+The lazy life-style might not be true, but I would say that the relaxed approach to life is there.
 Mexicans do not stress over every little thing like Europeans do, for example.
 If it can’t be done today, then it’ll get done tomorrow.
 And it’s not about being lazy, but more about prioritizing what really matters in life and “selecting” what’s worth stressing over.

 8. Ever-present music

-Example of the happy vibe that you generally get in Mexico, is that there is always music playing everywhere, particularly in public transportation!
+Example of the happy vibe that you generally feel around Mexico, is that there is always music playing everywhere, particularly in public transportation.
 Sometimes, in the bus, you might even get a movie playing with full blasting sound, while the radio is simultaneously on.
 It can get annoying if you are tired and trying to nap, but it’s fun most of the time!

 Riding the bus in Mexico you are in for some Latin music experience!